jdhitsolutions/PSProjectStatus/README.md

 + Editor integration to manage project tasks.
 + A WPF form to display the project status and make it easier to edit tasks.

-If you have any suggestions on how to extend this module or tips to others on how you are using it, please feel free to use the [Discussions](https://github.com/jdhitsolutions/PSProjectStatus/discussions) section of this module's Github repository.
+If you have any suggestions on how to extend this module or tips to others on how you are using it, please feel free to use the [Discussions](https://github.com/jdhitsolutions/PSProjectStatus/discussions) section of this module's GitHub repository.